darkwizz/Daily-Helper/README.md

 8) Test Daily Helper work;

+  To provide correct work of MusicStreamGetterStub go to its source and change path to file to your favorite song.

 To work on version with Scheduler there must be downloaded Task Scheduler Managed Wrapper library
 http://taskscheduler.codeplex.com/releases/view/120747
   or you can load it via NuGet as TaskScheduler

-  To work with this versions you must download NAudio library.
-You can do this with NuGet as NAudio
+  To work with this version you must download NAudio library.
+You can do this with NuGet as NAudio;

   All docs you can find there.